Julien-Marcou/Unicode-Emoji-Picker/README.md

 # Unicode Emoji Picker

-Unicode Emoji Picker is a custom element (Web Component) which allow you to pick an Emoji from the `Unicode Emoji` specification
+Unicode Emoji Picker is a custom element (Web Component) that allows you to pick an Emoji from the `Unicode Emoji` specification

 If you have already used Slack, it's quite similar